 Dental cleanings are done under anesthesia, most dogs and cats do not want to say “ahhh” voluntarily.
 We then clean with an ultrasonic scaler.
 This allows us to remove any plaque and tartar that has built up on your pet’s teeth.
 We are also able to get under the gum line to remove the plaque and tartar.
 We clean all surfaces of the teeth.
 We can also examine if your pet has any pockets by measuring the depth of the gum line.
 We polish the teeth with a pet toothpaste to help fill in the microscopic abrasions on your pet’s teeth.

-We have the capabilities of taking digital dental x-rays, which can help us save teeth.
+We have the capability of taking digital dental x-rays, which can help us save teeth.
 Dental x-rays help us look under the gum line (teeth are like icebergs, most of the tooth is under the surface).
 Did you know you can only see about 1/3 of a dog or cat’s tooth?
 The majority (the roots) are under the gum line.
 Dental x-rays can help us see the internal anatomy of the tooth, the bone surrounding the tooth, or determine if there are any abscesses present.
 If teeth do need to come out (because of poor genetics, heavy tartar, gingivitis, resorptive lesions, etc) we are able to numb their mouths and remove them.

 Don’t forget that after dental care!